 - Verify measurements.
 Insulation reduces the height and width of the shed.
 If you plan to add several layers of insulation to your annexe, ensure that you know your desired depth and how it will impact your shed’s measurements.
 Adjust your insulation amounts accordingly.
 For example, you may need to reduce your insulation if the ceiling threshold drastically reduces.

 - Gather safety supplies.
-Whenever you work with insulation, nails, tools, or other handiwork equipment, wear a pair of safety glasses, filtering mask, and work gloves to protect yourself from chemicals and debris stirred up during the project.
+Whenever you work with insulation, nails, tools, or other handiwork equipment, wear a pair of safety glasses, a filtering mask, and work gloves to protect yourself from chemicals and debris stirred up during the project.

 Once you have adequately prepared yourself for the installation, you can begin looking for the proper materials to insulate your shed.